scholarslab/scholarslab.github.io/collections/_events/dh-fellows-final-presentations-2023-05-10.md

 * Becky Brown, Music CCT
 * Eleanore Neumann, Art and Architectural History

 The students will provide presentations about their work for the year, and lunch will be served following Q&A. We will also offer a hybrid option for those unable to attend in person.
-Please register at the zoom link provided to receive the zoom link if needed **check back for the zoom link soon!**.
+Please register at the zoom link provided to receive the link if you plan to be remote - [https://cal.lib.virginia.edu/calendar/events/DHFellows2023](https://cal.lib.virginia.edu/calendar/events/DHFellows2023).
 Information about the talks follows.

 **Becky Brown**